 The Instance Info panel allows you to view instances based on the type of deployment, instance type, model, and software version.
 You can select multiple check boxes to narrow down your selection.

-Example 5: View ADC VPX instances deployed in high availability:
+Example 5: View ADC VPX instances with specific build number:

 The Histograms in the Traffic profile panel represent an aggregated number of instances based on the licensed throughput on the instances, number of requests, connections, and transactions handled by the instances.
 Select the bar chart to view instances in that range.

 Example 6: View instances supporting TCP connections: